ankushdecoded123/basicspringbootstuffs/README.md

 # Basic spring boot stuffs
 Implementation of small and focused stuffs.
 1. Dynamic Scheduler using SchedulingConfigurer
-2. Implementation of Redis Data by Using Jedis Client
+2. Basic implementation of Redis Data by Using Jedis Client